CURRENT AS OF JANUARY 2020

 - Please read and follow any posted signage to include those related to COVID-19 and the safety precautions that need to be followed.
 Your safety in the water and outside of the water is of the highest priority!
 We ask that all patrons do their part by following all rules set in place.
 Our staff has the right to bring any infractions of the rules to a patron’s attention in the way of a warning, and depending on the severity of the action of the patron or their unwillingness to comply, our staff has the right to ask those patrons to leave the park facility.

 - COVID19 INFORMATION UPDATE: At this time our public parks are open, with some restrictions.
 We know the physical and mental heath benefits that these open space can provide and encourage you to get outside and move, exercise, explore and enjoy.
 However, let’s all do so with the safety of others and ourselves in mind.
 The National Recreation and Park Association has provided these recommendation reminders if you decide to take an outdoor break during this time.
-It is important to maintain the social distancing of 6′ between yourself and others, as well as abide in the gatherings current gathering rules.
+It is important to maintain the social distancing of 6′ between yourself and others, as well as abide in the gatherings current gathering rules (at this time is no more than 25 people).

-- We ask that guests bring sanitizing wipes with them to clean the tables/seats prior to use.
+- **Please note: We ask that guests bring sanitizing wipes with them to clean the tables/seats prior to use.

 - All of our parks are tobacco and alcohol-free.